retifrav/rclone-rc-web-gui/docker/README.md

       - RCLONE_USER=rclone
       # password for Basic authentication
       - RCLONE_PASS=s0m3pa55w0rd
+      # since we have specified `user`, this is required now for rclone to find `.ssh`
+      - HOME=/home/rclone
     networks:
       hub:
         # static IP address for the container, which isn't really needed for this one,